 For the warmest climates, especially if you are spending a great deal of time in hot temperatures, keeping your newborn in diaper only and swaddled in a very light muslin blanket is a great alternative to fully dressing a newborn.

 Light muslin can be used to swaddle a baby's arms, only leaving the rest of the body out.
-If you and baby are in a place without air conditioning this will keep the baby feeling secure without
+If you and baby are in a place without air conditioning this will keep the baby feeling secure without worries of startle reflex.

 How Many Newborn Clothes Do I Need